Indian intervention in the Sri Lankan civil war

-The Indian intervention in the Sri Lankan Civil War was the deployment of the Indian Peace Keeping Force in Sri Lanka intended to perform a peacekeeping role.
-The deployment followed the Indo-Sri Lankan Accord between India and Sri Lanka of 1987 which was intended to end the Sri Lankan Civil War between militant Sri Lankan Tamil nationalists, principally the Liberation Tigers of Tamil Eelam (LTTE), and the Sri Lankan military.
+The Indian intervention in the Sri Lankan civil war was the deployment of the Indian Peace Keeping Force in Sri Lanka intended to perform a peacekeeping role.
+The deployment followed the Indo-Sri Lankan Accord between India and Sri Lanka of 1987 which was intended to end the Sri Lankan civil war between separatist Sri Lankan Tamil nationalists, principally the Liberation Tigers of Tamil Eelam (LTTE), and the Sri Lankan Military.

 The original intention was the Indian Peace Keeping Force would not be involved in large scale military operations.
 However, after a few months, the Indian Peace Keeping Force engaged the Liberation Tigers of Tamil Eelam in a series of battles.
 During the two years in which it was deployed, the IPKF fought numerous battles against the LTTE.
-The IPKF began withdrawing in 1989, and completed the withdrawal in 1990.
+During 1989, the Sri Lankan government and the LTTE reached to an agreement and ceased the combat.
+From May 1989, the Sri Lankan government started to provide weapons to the LTTE for securing the departure of the IPKF.
+On June 2, the Sri Lankan government asked IPKF to leave and an official ceasefire agreement between the Sri Lankan government and the LTTE was signed on June 28.
+In 1990, the IPKF withdrew under the government of V. P. Singh after Ranasinghe Premadasa asked IPKF to leave at the time when the LTTE was almost defeated.

 Background

+The LTTE and other Tamil militant groups developed strong relationships with political parties in South India, such as Dravidar Kazhagam (led by K. Veeramani), Kamaraj Congress (led by Nedumaran) and Pure Tamil Movement (led by Perinchintanarayanan) during late 1970s.
+These Tamil parties firmly backed the militants' cause of creating a separate Tamil Eelam within Sri Lanka.